XGR Chain — Network Upgrade & Hardfork Process

 A hardfork requires coordinated release and activation.

-A hardfork is a protocol change that makes upgraded nodes follow different block-validity, transaction-validity or state-transition rules from older nodes after a defined activation point.
+A hardfork is a protocol change that makes upgraded nodes follow different block-validity, transaction-validity or state-transition rules from non-upgraded nodes after a defined activation point.

 A hardfork can change: